dashbird/site/content/knowledge-base/logging/lambda-invocation-function-and-runtime-errors.md

 # Function Errors

-Function errors happen when, for example:
+AWS Lambda Function errors happen when, for example:

 * Developer's code raises an exception
 * There is a syntax error in the code preventing the execution